 Asia Martin Went For a Walk & Never Returned In 2005

-On a Spring evening in Hattiesburg, Mississippi, 19-year-old Asia Nicole Martin told her roommate that she was going for a walk.
-It was around 8:40 p.m. on May 27, 2005 when Asia left her place at the Robinson Place Apartments.
+On a Spring evening in Hattiesburg, Mississippi, 19-year-old Asia Martin told her roommate that she was going for a walk.
+It was around 8:40 p.m. on May 27, 2005, when Asia left her home at the Robinson Place Apartments.
 Her roommate didn’t expect Asia to be gone long, but the young woman never returned and hasn’t been seen or heard from again.

-At the time of her disappearance, Asia was 5’2″ tall and weighed 115 pounds.
-She has black hair, brown eyes, and is unable to bend her left pinky finger.
+At the time of her disappearance, Asia was 5 feet 2 inches tall and weighed 115 pounds.
+She has black/dark brown hair, brown eyes, and is unable to bend her left pinky finger.
 Both of her ears are double pierced and her lower teeth are crooked.
 She goes by the nickname “Nikkie” and has a medical condition that hasn’t been specified in public reports.

-Anyone with information regarding Asia’s disappearance is urged to contact the Flathead County Sheriff’s Office at 406-758-5610.
+Anyone with information regarding Asia’s disappearance is urged to contact the Flathead County Sheriff’s Office at 406-758-5610 or their local authorities.